usnistgov/FederalProfile-8259A/_8259-Control/update.md

 _See also the [technical counterpart to this section](../_8259-Catalog/update.md)_

-The management and operational controls to support secure IOT device software updates.
+The management and operational controls to support secure IoT device software updates.

-## Policies and procedures to identify, report, and correct IOT device system flaws.
+## Policies and procedures to identify, report, and correct IoT device system flaws.

 Policies and procedures provide the details necessary to implement management and operational controls for how to identify, report, and correct IoT device system flaws.
 Controls that may be necessary: